pmogollons/grapher-nova/README.md

 **NOVA** is a Data Fetching Layer on top of [bluelibs/nova](https://www.bluelibs.com/docs/package-nova), [Meteor](https://www.meteor.com/) and [MongoDB](https://www.mongodb.com/).

-How to install:
+## How to install:
 ```bash
 meteor add pmogollons:nova
 ```
+### Important installation note
+To be able to use this package with Users collection, you need to make sure that it is the first package that is loaded in the project.

-Companion packages
+## Companion packages
 * [grapher-react-native](https://github.com/pmogollons/grapher-react-native)

-### Differences with the original Grapher:
+## Differences with the original Grapher:
 * No pub/sub (no reactivity), only methods
 * No meta links and meta filters
 * No linker engine (removed getLink, set, unset, add, remove, metadata)